FCollaPi/p2-datasci4health/README.md

 We also learned new concepts while revisiting subjects.
 Orange, markdown, and understanding the minutia of data analysis are the three more significant lessons we could list.

 If time or concurrent workload were not such strong constraints, we could have visited the medical literature more often to find strong relations between subjects of our interest.

+In that same fashion, we would have been more cautious when developing a scenario-based model to avoid scenario-biasing.

 ## References
 - https://pubmed.ncbi.nlm.nih.gov/30914444/